 Commented [RR48]: New Definition.
-Relocated from Section 169 12 and revised power not registered as a motor vehicle in lowa.
-A mobile home is not built to a mandatory building code, contains no state or federal seals, and was built before June 15, 1976.
+Relocated from Section 169.12 and revised power not registered as a motor vehicle in lowa.
+A mobile home is not built to a mandatory

-Commented [RR49]: This definition is being removed as it is redundant
+Commented [RR49]: This definition is being removed as it is redundant.